Suri L. Duitch, Ph.D.

 Any student may take a course on an audit basis.
 No credit is earned for this work, but the course is entered on the official transcript with a grade of AU.
-Part-time students must pay the appropriate tuition for an audited course.
+SoPA students must pay tuition for an audited course.

 If the above conditions are met, the student must meet with an advisor and request that the first grade be dropped from computation in the grade-point average.
 The grade for the repeated course, even if lower than the first grade, will be factored into the student's GPA.
 The grade for the first course will remain on the student's transcript.

-Students in good standing in the SoPA are limited to 13 credits per semester.
+Students in good academic standing at SoPA are allowed to register for up to 19 credits per semester.
 Students on probation are typically limited to 7 credits.
 Undergraduate students may not enroll in 7000-level courses.
 First-time undergraduates admitted to SoPA will be limited to 11 credits in their initial fall or spring semester.
 Transfer students, as defined by federal guidelines, may register for up to 19 credits starting in their first semesters.

 Requirements for Graduation

 Students must submit an application for degree/certificate early in the semester in which they plan to graduate.
 This application must be completed with the student's academic advisor.
 Applications for degree/certificate are available on the SoPA website and at each campus location.
 When students apply for their degree, their work is evaluated by the criteria in place at the start of their work towards that degree.
 SoPA updates programs periodically; changes in our curriculum go into effect for students who start the program the following semester.
 If you are concerned that a change in our curriculum will affect your degree requirements, or if you would like to take advantage of such changes, contact your advisor.